MaryamAlbakhiet/WebMobile-2020Spring/2020Spring-Web/Web_Lesson2/ReadMe.md

   - Each color grid should be 70 × 70
   - The cube should be center-aligned
   - No mandatory of colors (you can choose colors of your like)

+**Create a 'cube-shaped color grid'**

+- Each color grid should be 70 × 70
+- The cube should be center-aligned
+- No mandatory of colors (you can choose colors of your like)